Nature's Toothbrush

 Imagine this scenario.
 You are at your dentist's office for your annual dental check-up and cleaning.
 When he's through with the cleaning, he gives you a sample of a new product called T/D Cookies.
 "Start eating these cookies after every meal to help cut down on tarter."
 He says.
 Would you go for this?
 Probably not.
 What if you were unable to brush and massage your gums on a daily basis?
 Think of how your mouth would feel.
 Would you rely on granola and pretzels to clean your teeth?

 I find it hard to believe any dehydrated food product such as dry cat food can clean teeth.
-I watch how my cats eat their chunks of food and bone.
+I watch how my cats eat their chunks of food.
 They turn their heads to the side and use their premolars and molars to cut or slice the food, then they swallow it.
 They don't chew for an extended period of time like an herbivore would.
 How in the world is a food like Hill's T/D (tarter control formula) or the like supposed to clean teeth if it's not thoroughly chewed?
 What about massaging the gums?

 Cats, when eating their natural prey, cut or tear their food into manageable chunks, then swallow the chunks whole.
 It's the cutting, slicing and tearing that will clean teeth, not crunching on cereal.
 In fact, the processed carbohydrates in dry cat food may actually be causing the food to stick to a cat's teeth a bit like white bread.